JoelJ/ClaimBlame/README.md

 So I can assign myself *failing.Test* on *build 1*, and still see that I'm working on fixing that test on *build 5* if it's still failing.

+The plugin will also email others that they have been assigned to a test failure.